anatolfernandez/architectural-katas-2025-overengineered/adr/05_Authentication.md

 ## Decision
 Support oAuth-based sign-up and login with a variety oAuth providers, e.g. Google, Apple, Facebook.
 Require a phone number to utilize a physical device 2-factor authentication.
+Limited functionality without driving license verification - only able to book and use scooters and bicycles.

 ## Consequences